jquinby/jekyll-now/_posts/2020-01-29-rediscovering-acedia.markdown

 (like acedia) is diminished.

 Fortunately, acedia's made something of comeback in the popular consciousness.
-Unfortunately, it never realyl left us. _The Noonday Devil_ traces the notion of acedia through church history, starting with Evagrius and the others, through the middle ages, and into modernity.
+Unfortunately, it never really left us. _The Noonday Devil_ traces the notion of acedia through church history, starting with Evagrius and the others, through the middle ages, and into modernity.
 The Fathers were wise - the concept of acedia is no less relevant today than it was in a desert cell 1,600 years ago.